Weather and Meteorology - Glossary

 Sea-ice terminology meaning an extension of the ice edge up to several kilometres in length, caused by wind or current.

-The tornado usually appears from a bulge in the base of a cumulonimbus cloud.
-It can be tens to hundreds of metres wide and have a lifespan of minutes or hours.
+A tornado can be tens to hundreds of metres wide and have a lifespan of minutes or hours.
 In terms of size and area, it is one of the least extensive of all storms, but in terms of how violent storms can be, it is the world's most severe.

 - Tornado Warning